-At the present time, Snowden can legally ship wine directly to purchasers in the following states: Alaska, California, Colorado, Washington DC, Florida, Georgia, Illinois, Iowa, Minnesota, Missouri, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oregon, Texas, Virginia, and Washington.
+At the present time, Snowden can legally ship wine directly to purchasers in the following states: Alaska, California, Colorado, Washington DC, Florida, Georgia, Illinois, Iowa, Massachusetts, Minnesota, Missouri, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oregon, South Carolina, Texas, Virginia, and Washington.

 Note that specific counties within these states may prohibit the sale or shipment of alcoholic beverages.
-If you specify an address in one of those counties when you order wine, we will not be able to ship to you.
+If you specify an address in one of those counties when you order wine, our website will not complete the order.

 Alternatively, please consider whether it would be possible for you to purchase wine at an address in a nearby state where direct shipments are allowed.

 Also, under some circumstances it may be possible for a customer to arrange for wines to be purchased in California and then shipped by the customer to himself or herself in another state.
-If you would like to call our office, we would be happy to refer you to independent shippers who may be able to advise you on the feasibility of this alternative.
+We would be happy to refer you to independent shippers who may be able to advise you on the feasibility of this alternative.